 Stephen has led seminars and workshops throughout the United States and Canada and has appeared on dozens of radio and television programs.

 Stephen earned his Bachelor of Arts Degree from UCLA in 1971 and a Law Degree from Loyola Law School in Los Angeles in 1974.
 After being admitted to the California Bar in 1974, he practiced law briefly in Los Angeles before entering the film industry in 1976.

 Stephen’s sister is well-known film critic Susan Granger.

 Stephen resides near Portland, Oregon with his wife Lauren.
-They have six children, one grandchild, two cats, and a dog.
+They have five adult children, three grandchildren, a cat, and a dog.